 No matter which platform you use, the core functionality of FiscoBridge remains the same.
 The interface might look slightly different, but all features are available across Windows, Linux, and Mac.

+What about mobile devices?
 We have good news: Android and iOS versions are coming soon.
 Our team is actively developing FiscoBridge apps for Android tablets and iPad/iPhone, which will be great for mobile points of sale.
 While these are not available yet, they are on the horizon.
 In the meantime, a lightweight laptop or tablet running one of the above desktop OS will be needed to run FiscoBridge alongside your mobile POS.

 Keeping FiscoBridge updated ensures you have the latest features and compliance patches (important if tax regulations change).
 Fortunately, updating is easy: